 The Scanning Imaging Absorption Spectrometer for Atmospheric Chemistry (SCIAMACHY) instrument onboard of ENVISAT was designed to measure the atmospheric composition using different measuring techniques: nadir, limb and solar and lunar occultation.

-Atmospheric Processors (AP) of DLR's Remote Sensing Technology Institute (IMF) operates the SCIA operational processor on behalf of ESA.
+Atmospheric Processors (ATP) of DLR's Remote Sensing Technology Institute (IMF) operates the SCIA operational processor on behalf of ESA.

 SCIA operational processor:

 SCIAMACHY products and various other satellite data products may be accessed at the following site:

 More documentation and data can be found at the ESA SCIAMACHY pages: